-The pre-bent cardboard replaces the traditional aluminum foil and allows to compress the wrapper to adapt it to the remaining part of the burrito while eating it.
+The pre-folded cardboard replaces the traditional aluminum foil and allows you to compress the wrapper to fit the rest of the burrito while you eat it.
 The packaging is also practical for take away, so you can eat the burrito without getting dirty wherever you are.

-The brief for Eivind Reibo Jentoft, June Saglie Holte and Rebecca Egebjerg, a group of students of the Westerdals School of communication, Oslo was to create a package for Møllerens, a hypothetical and ecological brand of musli cereal.
-The target to which the product refers is that of women aged 25 and 40 years with a high level of education, who want to make an ecological choice both for their health and for that of the planet.
+The brief for Eivind Reibo Jentoft, June Saglie Holte and Rebecca Egebjerg, a group of students of the Westerdals School of Communication, Oslo was to create a package for Møllerens, a hypothetical and ecological brand of musli cereals.
+The target to which the product refers is that of women aged between 25 and 40 with a high level of education, who want to make an ecological choice for both their health and that of the planet.

-The name of the product "Vilje" means VOLUNTY in Norwegian and is also a woman's name, the graphics are inspired by the propaganda posters of the feminist motions of 1940 and radiate energy, health and happiness.
+The product name "Vilje" means WILL in Norwegian and is also a woman's name, the graphics are inspired by the propaganda posters of the 1940s feminist uprisings and radiate energy, health and happiness.

-The Australian student Yunyeen Yong he designed this packaging design for a fictitious company that produces fresh fruit juices for young elementary and primary school students.
-The highlighted aspect is playful, the shape of the container is inspired by a sliced fruit and the used character, which seems to be written by hand, reaffirms the playful and fun aspects.
+The Australian student Yunyeen Yong conceived this packaging design for a fictitious company, which produces fresh fruit juices dedicated to young elementary and kindergarten students.
+The highlighted aspect is the playful one, the shape of the container is inspired by a sliced fruit and the font used, which seems written by hand, reaffirms the playful and fun aspect.

-The graphics are composed of bright colors, which vary depending on the taste of the juice, in addition a stylized illustration of the fruit, shown on the side of the package, identifies the taste of the content.
+The graphics are made up of bright colors, which vary according to the taste of the juice, and a stylized illustration of the fruits, shown on the side of the package, identifies the taste of the content.

 The iconicity of the package aims to make the product recognizable and to retain the consumer, especially if the product is placed next to other fruit juices on supermarket shelves.

-Colin Baker, a student of Fort Hays State University in Hays, KS, United States has not only created an elegant and alternative label, Entity Wine is also a system for sending a message.
-Each bottle of wine is personalized through the image of a sound wave representing a previously recorded audio message.
-The sound wave is carved on the label, then through the glass it is possible to see the level of the wine going down while drinking.
+Colin Baker, a student at Fort Hays State University in Hays, KS, United States has not only devised an elegant and alternative label, Entity Wine is also a system for sending a message.
+Each bottle of wine is personalized through the image of a sound wave that represents a previously recorded audio message.
+The sound wave is carved on the label, so through the glass you can see the level of the wine going down as you drink.

-Each bottle will have a barcode printed on the label and the consumer, through an application created ad hoc, can enter the code and listen to the registration on the bottle.
+Each bottle will have a barcode printed on the label and the consumer, through an ad hoc application, can type in the code and listen to the recording on the bottle.

-The packaging design conceived by Santiago Arraz, a student of the CEU Cardenal Herrera of Valencia, Spain, as well as having an attractive and elegant look, tries to establish a relationship of interactivity with the consumer.
+The packaging design conceived by Santiago Arraz, student of the CEU Cardenal Herrera of Valencia, Spain, in addition to having an attractive and elegant appearance tries to establish a relationship of interactivity with the consumer.

-While the content decreases we can see some messages that refer to the amount of wine we drank, also at the end of the evening you can decide who pays the bill in a fun and playful way, using the chalk tied to the neck of the bottle for a thread game among the diners.
+As the content decreases we can see some messages that refer to the amount of wine we drank, furthermore at the end of the evening you can decide who pays the bill in a fun and playful way, using the chalk tied to the neck of the bottle for a game of fillet among the diners.